M.A. in Financial Planning & Law

 Please complete the Request Information form on this page to learn more about this program.

-On completing the online Master’s in Financial Planning & Law, you will be able to:
+On completing the online Master’s in Financial Planning & Law, you can:

 Career Opportunities